Feebami/GANji/PAPER.md

 Despite the DDPM's larger and deeper architecture compared to the GAN, training was significantly faster, and improvements were easier to iterate.

 ##### DDPM Addendum
 After returning to the DDPM to produce FID scores, there was an issue found in the post processing that produced noise like artifacts in the sampled images.
+Due to the DDPM predicting noise rather than the pixel values themselves, the sampled values were not contained in the range of [-1, 1].
+When a value exceeded this range, and went through the post processing steps, particularly casting to uint8, the resulting values were transformed to the other end of the pixel value range.
+For example, when values below 0 were cast to uint8, they were transformed close to 255.
+When a clamp operation was introduced, it alleviated the issue and produced much cleaner images as seen below.

+This issue was not obvious for me to detect and it resulted in much troubleshooting to resolve the artifacts.
+I thought it had something to do with the model as the image samples appeared to have left over noise from the denoising process.
+Through troubleshooting I was able to learn new techniques that I may not have otherwise, like implementing a cosine beta schedule and testing of self attention mechanisms.

 #### Results
 <table>